BenjaminBettan/cucumber/README.md

 ################################################################

-WARNING : sometimes there's a synchronisation issue between .feature files and your java code (eclipse or junit or cucumber issue).
+WARNING : sometimes there's a synchronisation issue between .feature files and your java code (eclipse or junit or cucumber issue) : your .features files updates aren't loaded.

-Before running a test you should everytime update your code anywhere like int i = 0; or deleting this line to warn eclipse that your projected has been updated
+Fix it : before running a test you should everytime update your code anywhere like int i = 0; or deleting this line to warn eclipse that your projected has been updated

 ################################################################